 We also offer a Summer Youth Engagement Program during July and August, with various fun, educational, and interactive activities planned for newcomer youth.

 In partnership with the Portage la Prairie School Division, we also offer SWIS – Settlement Workers in Schools, which includes SWIS Workers who assist eligible newcomer students along with their families to better understand the Canadian Education System and smoothly transition to a new culture.

 Our friendly and helpful staff look forward to meeting you and welcoming you into the community.

 Language Instruction for Newcomers to Canada (LINC)

-Our LINC Program is a language instruction program for eligible adult learners.
-You do not have to pay to for ESL classes offered through this program.
+We offer Language Instruction for Newcomers to Canada (LINC) for eligible adult learners.
+You do not have to pay to register and attend ESL classes offered through this program.
 These classes assist learners to attain proficiency in English required for basic social interaction and also help newcomers find employment and pursue educational goals.

 You can register for a class at any time.
-We have continuous intake.
+We offer continuous intake.
 However, please bring your Permanent Resident card with you when registering for a class.

 Portage la Prairie

 ESL Literacy, Stage 1 (CLB 1 to 4) & Stage 2 (CLB 5 to 8) classes take place at the Portage Learning & Literacy Centre.
 We may also offer online learning, if required.
 Contact us for more details.